-Alan Bindley is both a Director and Chair of the Trust Board.
+Alan Bindley is both a Director and Vice-Chair of the Trust Board.
 He has lead responsibilities for Performance Management and Reward.

 Alan attended Montsaye himself and is now a Relationship Director for Barclays Bank, a position he has held since 2001.
 However, he has worked for Barclays Bank plc for the past 35 years, undertaking roles from cashier to his current position where he is Bank Manager to 50 corporate clients.